Same-sex marriage in New Hampshire: Later legislation

 For several years following the legalization of same-sex marriage, state statutes invalidated any marriage contracted in New Hampshire by non-residents if their intended state of residence would not recognize the validity of the marriage.
 On July 10, 2014, Governor Hassan signed legislation—approved 217–119 by the House and 24–0 by the Senate—designed to clarify the status of same-sex marriages.
 It established that same-sex marriages from other jurisdictions would be recognized in New Hampshire as valid from the date they were contracted, even if they predated the state's recognition of same-sex marriage.
 It also provided that New Hampshire would recognize the same-sex marriages of non-residents, regardless of whether their home jurisdiction recognizes such marriages, and that individuals in civil unions from other jurisdictions could marry in New Hampshire without first dissolving their civil union.

 In May 2018, the General Court passed legislation establishing a uniform, minimum marriageable age at 16.
 Previously, same-sex couples could only marry from the age of 18, while heterosexual partners could marry at 13 for women and 14 for men.
 On June 18, 2018, Governor Chris Sununu signed the bill into law, and it went into effect on January 1, 2019.

+In January 2026, Representative Alice Wade introduced legislation to enshrine the right to same-sex marriage in the New Hampshire Constitution.
+"There are Granite Staters who have reached out to me that have been married for over a decade and don't know how long they'll have that right.
+I've heard from couples who have already started planning where they'd move to if marriage equality is overturned, leaving New Hampshire, their jobs, and their communities behind just to keep their families intact," said Wade, who introduced the bill after hearing from married same-sex couples who were worried at the U.S. Supreme Court potentially overturning its ruling in Obergefell v.
+Hodges.
+Representative Joe Alexander Jr., who is openly gay, questioned whether the bill was necessary: "If there's been no proposals whatsoever of rolling back marriage equality, why would we need this?"
+The measure was not voted on before adjournment.